artyom-mameev/quester/README.md

 **Quester** is a Fullstack application written in Java/Spring Boot (Backend-part) and HTML/CSS/JavaScript (Frontend-part), a web service that allows to create, view, share and play text games.
-The service has an elaborate functionality aimed at client-friendliness and social interaction between users.
+The service has elaborate functionality aimed at client-friendliness and social interaction between users.
 Particular attention was paid to security and data integrity, flexible architecture, simple and clean code, as well as the ease of support.
 The project